shibatch/tlfloat/README.md

 ```

 In order to use the libquadmath emulation feature, define
-TLFLOAT_LIBQUADMATH_EMULATION macro and include tlfloat/tlfloat.h
+TLFLOAT_LIBQUADMATH_EMULATION macro, include tlfloat/tlfloat.h instead
-instead of quadmath.h, and link with -ltlfloat -lm.
-If you need
+of quadmath.h, and link with -ltlfloat -lm.
+If you need portability,
-portability, replace __float128 with tlfloat_quad.
+replace __float128 with tlfloat_quad.

 ### C++11 API